pyvista/pyvista/joss/paper.md

 attributes of the dataset such as all the scalar names or number of points present.

-In VTK, datasets consist of geometry, topology, and attributes to which `vtki` provides direct access through NumPy arrays [@vtkbook]:

-- The geometry of the dataset is the collection of points and cells in 2D or 3D space.
-- Topology defines the structure of the dataset, or how the points are connected to each other to form a cells constructing a surface or volume.
-- Attributes are any data values that are associated with either the points or cells of the dataset.

 All of the following data types are subclasses of their corresponding VTK class and share a set of common functionality which `vtki` implements into the base class  `vtki.Common`.